uw-cmg/MAST/MAST/doc/source/3_1_5_defects.rst

 *  However, once a defect is formed, structures are RESORTED by element ELECTRONEGATIVITY.
 Therefore, if you are using substitutional defects or non-self-interstitials, you may find that later element-specific keywords (mast_setmagmom, LDAUU, LDAUJ) may be OUT OF ORDER FOR YOUR DEFECTED STRUCTURE.

 *  Please check your files carefully!
-You may want a separate input file for each chemical system (possible created through looping, see :doc:`3_0_inputfile`, in order to synchronize the elements and element-specific keywords.
+You may want a separate input file for each chemical system (possibly created through looping (see :doc:`3_0_inputfile`) in order to synchronize the elements and element-specific keywords.

 The ``coord_type`` keyword specifies fractional or cartesian coordinates for the defects.